 There’s also a ton of roof real estate for a solar panel system.
 We’re thinking 1,000 watts, or more so we can arc-weld while boondocking.
 Just kidding.

 The camper has two thirty-pound propane tanks.
-Both are over ten years old, and of need of re-certification.
+Both are over ten years old and in need of re-certification.
 This means we can’t get propane until we get these tanks re-certified, or replaced with new tanks.
 Obviously, this is a priority.

 There are spots of rust on screws, jack brackets, and jack feet.
 We are both current with our Tetanus shots, but we want to get this cleaned up none the less.